 In computing, the term zero day refers to the unknown.
-If a vulnerability, exploit, or threat of any kind is not known to security researchers, it can be classified as “zero day”.
+If a vulnerability, exploit, or threat of any kind is not known to security researchers, it can be classified as a “zero day attack”.

 Threat actors actively look for existing zero day vulnerabilities they can exploit or to create these vulnerabilities.
 The goal?
 Launch malware or network attacks while victims are not aware, and are not prepared to protect themselves.